zulip/zulip/docs/prod-customize.md

 over which messages trigger desktop notifications; you can configure these extensively in the `/#settings` page (get there from the gear menu).

+## Terms of service and Privacy policy

+Zulip allows you to configure your server's Terms of Service and Privacy Policy pages (`/terms` and `/privacy`, respectively).
+You can use the `TERMS_OF_SERVICE` and `PRIVACY_POLICY` settings to configure the path to your server's policies.
+The syntax is Markdown (with support for included HTML).
+A good approach is to use paths like `/etc/zulip/terms.md`, so that it's easy to back up your policy configuration along with your other Zulip server configuration.

 ## Mobile and desktop apps